stellarcompiler/LetsGitIt2025/README.md

 - Use the command `git clone URL` to clone the repo to your personal computer.
 The URL should be of the forked repository.
 - Change directory using `cd LetsGitIt2025`
 - Now add the upstream URL using `git remote add upstream URL`.
 This URL is of the main repository, i.e, FossMec repository.
-- Change to your Group directory `cd GroupNo.`
-- Create a file, `touch name.txt` under your respective Group folder and add your code to that file.
+- Create a file, `touch name_class.txt` and add your code to that file.
 - Make a branch using the command `git branch branchName`.
 - Checkout to that branch using `git checkout branchName`.
 - Now stage and commit the files using `git add .`; `git commit -m "message"`.